-Argument Value destination: propagate: event-mask: event: a Confi gureRequest with: The root False (SubstructureRedirect SubstructureNotify) event: window: The root The window itself Other parameters from the Confi gureWindow request
+Argument Value

+propogate False

+event-mask (SubstructureRedi- rect SubstructureNoti- fy)

+event: an ConfigureReque est with:

+event: The root

+window: The window itself

+Other parameters from the ConfigureWindow request

 Window managers are in any case free to position windows in the stack as they see fit, and so clients should not rely on receiving the stacking order they have requested.
-Clients should ignore the above-sibling field of both real and synthetic Confi gureNotify events received on their top-level windows because this field may not contain useful information.
+Clients should ignore the above-sibling field of both real and synthetic ConfigureNotify events received on their top-level windows because this field may not contain useful information.

-4.1.6.
 Changing Window Attributes